 You get a notification that a package has been delivered.
 The ticket says, “delivered/parcel locker.”
-Whether you are at work or at home, if it’s your first time seeing a notification like this, you might wonder what a parcel locker is and why your package was delivered there.
+Whether you are at work or at home, if it’s your first time seeing a notification like this, you might wonder what is a parcel locker and why your package was delivered there.

 A parcel locker is a secure container where packages are placed when they can’t be delivered directly to your home or office.
 Sometimes the package is too big for your P.O.
 Box or mailbox.
 Or you may have a package delivered to your office building where they’ll place it in a parcel locker, rather than leave it in an open mailroom.

 Chances are, you’ve seen plenty of parcel lockers.
 Some apartment communities have parcel lockers that look like oversized mailboxes placed in a central location or near a residential common area.
 They are often in or near a mailroom in commercial office buildings.
 Or they might be at the entrance to a gated community where residents prefer to pick up their mail, rather than have a mail person deliver mail door-to-door.

 Parcel lockers work a little differently than mailboxes.
 When you move into a home or facility that has assigned mailboxes, you are given a key to your mailbox.
 However, parcel lockers are not assigned.

 Instead, when the person delivering and/or sorting mail has a package that is too large for the mailbox, they place the package in a parcel locker and complete the necessary documentation.
 Then they place the notice and a key in your mailbox.

 When you receive the notice, there is a description of the package, such as who it’s from and the parcel locker number where the package is being held.
 You’ll head to your lobby, locker kiosk, or mailroom where you’ll locate the correct parcel locker and retrieve your package.
 Then, you’ll typically leave the key in the locker when you leave, or there will be instructions for you to leave the key with the mailroom attendant.